Retrotransposon: Non-LTR retrotransposons

-LINEs
+LINE

-When a LINE is transcribed, the transcript contains an RNA polymerase II promoter that ensures LINEs can be copied into whichever location it inserts itself into.
+When a LINE is transcribed, the transcript contains an RNA polymerase II promoter that ensures LINE can be copied into whichever location it inserts itself into.
 RNA polymerase II is the enzyme that transcribes genes into mRNA transcripts.
 The ends of LINE transcripts are rich in multiple adenines, the bases that are added at the end of transcription so that LINE transcripts would not be degraded.
 This transcript is the RNA transposition intermediate.

 The RNA transposition intermediate moves from the nucleus into the cytoplasm for translation.
 This gives the two coding regions of a LINE that in turn binds back to the RNA it is transcribed from.
 The LINE RNA then moves back into the nucleus to insert into the eukaryotic genome.

-LINEs insert themselves into regions of the eukaryotic genome that are rich in bases AT.
+LINE insert themselves into regions of the eukaryotic genome that are rich in bases AT.
 At AT regions LINE uses its nuclease to cut one strand of the eukaryotic double-stranded DNA.
 The adenine-rich sequence in LINE transcript base pairs with the cut strand to flag where the LINE will be inserted with hydroxyl groups.
 Reverse transcriptase recognises these hydroxyl groups to synthesise LINE retrotransposon where the DNA is cut.
 Like with LTR retrotransposons, this new inserted LINE contains eukaryotic genome information so it can be copied and pasted into other genomic regions easily.
 The information sequences are longer and more variable than those in LTR retrotransposons.

 Most LINE copies have variable length at the start because reverse transcription usually stops before DNA synthesis is complete.
-In some cases this causes RNA polymerase II promoter to be lost so LINEs cannot transpose further.
+In some cases this causes RNA polymerase II promoter to be lost so LINE cannot transpose further.

-Genetic structure of murine LINE1 and SINEs.
+Genetic structure of murine LINE1 and SINE.
 Bottom: proposed structure of L1 RNA-protein (RNP) complexes.
 ORF1 proteins form trimers, exhibiting RNA binding and nucleic acid chaperone activity.